Home Blog DevOps

 Fortunately, GitLab is equipped with a repository import feature that helps users to migrate from other platforms easily.
 Bitbucket also supports the repository import from Git, as well as SVN, Google Code, CodePlex, HG, and SourceForge.

 The process of searching and viewing the results can be efficiently accelerated by using the semantic search function.
-Of the tools compared, the option is only available for Bitbucket.
-Semantic search puts definitions first, before usage examples and variables names.
-Code aware search is especially helpful for the teams who have many repos or large code bases.
+Of the tools compared, this option is only available for Bitbucket.
+Semantic search puts definitions first, before usage examples and variable names.
+Code-aware search is especially helpful for teams who have many repos or large code bases.
 Bitbucket, instead of indexing the code as text, uses the semantic search function, analyzes the code syntax, and makes sure that the definitions matching our search term are prioritized.

-Both GitHub and Bitbucket offer free plans, but these already include some differences.
-For example, Bitbucket’s plan, called Small Teams, allows five team members to collaborate on an unlimited number of software development projects.
+Both Bitbucket and GitLab offer free plans, but these already include some differences.
+For example, Bitbucket’s plan, allows five team members to collaborate on an unlimited number of software development projects.
 The repositories have a limit of 1GB.
 When you reach that limit, you will be notified by email.
-However, the team won’t be able to push to the repository until its repository size reaches 2 GB.

 GitLab offers a free cloud-hosted plan that allows an unlimited number of users to collaborate on an unlimited number of both public and private projects.
-To do that, they can take advantage of a 100GB space limit for the repository.
+To do that, they can take advantage of a 100GB transfer limit and 5GB of storage.
 If your team is looking for a cloud-based solution for their private projects, GitLab might be the best match.

 GitLab Community Edition is a good option for teams that want to fully control their code base and have the resources to maintain their servers (since this is a self-hosted plan).
 The drawback of this plan is that it doesn’t include some of the more advanced features.

 What about paid plans?
 In general, both tools offer different plans suited to the requirements of different teams.
-Bitbucket’s cloud-hosted plan starts with $3 per user a month.
-GitLab offers a basic plan starting from $4 per user a month.
+Bitbucket’s cloud-hosted plan starts with ten users for $3 per user a month (for teams bigger than 5 users).
+GitLab offers a plan starting from $29 per user a month.